Life1li/AIProj/README.md

 pip or pip3 install googletrans==4.0.0-rc1

-python create_dataset.py
+python or python3 create_dataset.py

 after generating the artist.json file

-python train_model.py
+python or python3 train_model.py
 after createing the all_grams.txt file if error/empty I have added a all_grams file in data.zip move to under AIProj directory and then generate

-python generate_lyrics.py
+python or python3 generate_lyrics.py